Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Acknowledgements

 \section{Acknowledgements}

 We acknowledge helpful discussions with Zachary Morrell and Jonhas Colina as we made use of LANL's Quantum Applications Specifications and Benchmarks tool.

-This work was completed as part of the Defense Advanced Research Projects Agency Underexplored Systems for Utility-Scale Quantum Computing (US2QC) program.
-This work is supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center.
+This work was performed as part of the Defense Advanced Research Projects Agency Underexplored Systems for Utility-Scale Quantum Computing (US2QC) program.
+The manuscript was completed with support from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center.
 This research used resources of the Compute and Data Environment for Science (CADES) at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.

 This manuscript has been authored by UT-Battelle, LLC under Contract No. DE-AC05-00OR22725 with the U.S. Department of Energy.
 The publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a non-exclusive, paid up, irrevocable, world-wide license to publish or reproduce the published form of the manuscript, or allow others to do so, for U.S. Government purposes.
 The DOE will provide public access to these results in accordance with the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan).